Letter of Intent

 Responses will be made by the first week of July.
 The Post Secondary Funding Pool covers the full costs of university and college programs, but does not cover trades.

-Education counsellors at our local schools can help students with post secondary applications.
+Education counselors at our local schools can help students with post secondary applications.
 The registration fee can be provided if a student can prove that help is needed.

 For grade 12 students entering post secondary education for the first time have the option to meet with members of a First Nation Liaison Department located at the post secondary institution they are planning to attend.
 The First Nation Liaison Department can help answer questions and help the student navigate themselves around campus and the libraries.